theywa/enketo-express-oc/doc/oc-api.md

 - Has a **required** `ecid` parameter with string value.
 - Has an optional `go_to_error_url` parameter that in conjunction with `go_to` will prompt the user to redirect to a _mini form_ if the go_to target is not available or hidden.

-Otherwise, use as POST /instance/edit except that
+Otherwise, use as POST /instance/edit.

 ### POST /instance/edit/rfc